Morning dress: United States

 In the U.S., the morning coat is sometimes referred to as a cutaway coat.

 In the U.S., morning dress is rare.
 Harvard Commencement is one of the few occasions in the United States where morning dress is consistently worn (see Academic regalia of Harvard University).
-It is also usually worn in traditional weddings and political formal events, although the Kennedy inauguration of 1961 was the last use for that ceremony.
+It was formerly worn in traditional weddings and political formal events, the Kennedy inauguration of 1961 being the last use for that ceremony.
 In Virginia, morning dress is worn by a governor-elect when sworn to office.

 By tradition, the Solicitor General of the United States (SG) wears striped pants and a morning coats when delivering oral argument before the Supreme Court of the United States.
 The deputy U.S. solicitors general also wear morning dress when attending the Supreme Court, as do other Justice Department attorneys.
 This contrasts with the attire of other attorneys, who usually wear ordinary business suits when arguing before the U.S. Supreme Court.
 It is rare for the SG to argue before state courts and lower federal courts, but when this occurs the SG does not wear morning dress.
 The morning-dress Supreme Court tradition applies only to male SGs; for female SGs and deputies, use of the morning coat is optional.
 Elena Kagan, upon her appointment as SG in 2009, decided to wear a dark pantsuit instead for her arguments.
 Elizabeth Prelogar followed Kagan's precedent upon becoming SG in 2021.

 Morning dress has recurred in the traditional Easter parade associated with Fifth Avenue in New York City.